 avoid warning in these cases.

-statement has an operand of type long
+switch statement has an operand of type long.

-function declaration follows a static
+static function declaration follows a static one.

 This construct is not accepted by some traditional C compilers.

-to avoid missing
+__STDC__ to avoid missing

 initializer warnings and relies on default initialization to zero in the